BakrAlqassab/Dashboard_project_FE/README.md

 **Dashboard_project_FE**
-## Build Setup

-is a Dashboard project with functionality of user management, chart creation, and data visualization.
+ Dashboard project with functionality of user management, chart creation, and data visualization.

 The project consists of two primary parts: the frontend application built with Vue.js, Nuxt, Vuetify, and Apexchart, and a backend service implemented using Node.js with Express and MongoDB.